 Buy your licence online

-To purchase your Victorian recreational fishing licence online you will need a printer to provide proof of purchase.
+To purchase your Victorian recreational fishing licence online you will need a printer to provide proof of purchase or a mobile device to store it electronically.
 Please make sure that you read the exemptions listed below and that you do not already hold a licence as the purchase of a licence is non-refundable.

 28 day and 2 day licences are still available for online purchase, but will only be provided in electronic PDF format via email.
 You may print a hard copy or store electronically on a smartphone or tablet.